jianyangg/StrixTok/README.md

 # StrixTok: Enhancing Your TikTok Shopping Experience

 Welcome to StrixTok, a powerful solution that elevates your TikTok Shop experience.
 StrixTok integrates a cutting-edge computer vision-driven product validation tool and a social referral feature, ensuring that product reviews are reliable, informative, and engaging for potential buyers.
+Watch the demonstration on [YouTube](https://youtu.be/lAJ49i49GWM).

 ## Installation